Specification of MiniDemographicABM.jl: A simplified agent-based demographic model of the UK

-Given that $F(t) = F^t \equiv F~(M(t) = M^t \equiv M$) is the set of all females (males) in a given population $P(t) = P^t = \equiv P$ at an arbitrary time point $t$ where
+Given that $F(t) \equiv F^t \equiv F~(M(t) \equiv M^t$) is the set of all females (males) in a given population $P(t) \equiv P^t$ at an arbitrary time point $t$ where

+$t$ is sometimes omitted for the sake of simplification i.e.\ $P \equiv P^t$.
+In this case, $P$ refers to the set of all individuals at an implicitly known time point $t$ (e.g.\ the current simulation iteration). \\

-$t$ is omitted for the sake of simplification. $t$ is sometimes placed as a superscript, i.e.\ $F^t$, purely for algorithmic specification readability purpose.
-Similarly, individuals $p \in P(t)$ can be attributed with time, i.e.\ $p^t$, referring to that individual at a particular time point.
+Analogously, $t$ is sometimes placed as a superscript (e.g.\ $F^t$) purely for readability purpose, e.g.\ in the context of algorithm specification.
+Similarly, an individual $p \in P(t)$ when attributed with time, i.e.\ $p^t$, refers to that individual at time point $t$. \\